Azure/iot-identity-service/docs-dev/dps-certs.md

 ### Trust Bundle and IoT Edge

 The IoT Edge daemon `aziot-edged` automatically provides DPS-managed trust bundles to IoT Edge modules through its `/trust-bundle` API.
-IoT Edge joins the certificates in the DPS-managed trust bundle with its other trust bundle certificates (such as the Edge CA certificate), and provides the resulting set of certificates to modules.
-IoT Edge will also remove duplicate certificates from this set.
+If the customer has configured a trust bundle in IoT Edge as well, then IoT Edge will combine the CA certificates from the locally-configured and DPS-provided trust bundles (after removing duplicates), and create a combined trust bundle which is then used by applications on the Edge device.

 ## Identity Certificate